 At the start, Jo's mum was aware that something wasn't quite right with her memory but after speaking to a family doctor, she knew it was important to speak to her mum's GP sooner rather than later.
-At the stage where her mum was referred to a Memory Clinic for tests, she spoke to her mum about how she wanted to live the rest of her life over a period of a year and her answer was always the same and consistent - //t with family, and not a care home.
-Jo opens up about how vital it was to make these decisions whilst her mum still had the mental clarity and capacity to choose for herself.
+At the stage where her mum was referred to a Memory Clinic for tests, she spoke to her mum about how she wanted to live the rest of her life over a period of a year and her answer was always It has taken me the same and consistent with family, and not a care three and a half home.
+Jo opens up about years to realise how vital it was to make my self-care is a priority.

+these decisions whilst her

+mum still had the mental

+clarity and capacity to

+choose for herself.